ashitani/chordfret/README.md

 ## Usage

 1. Enter your instrument's tuning from highest to lowest string (e.g., "E,B,G,D,A,E" for standard guitar tuning)

+    You can either:
+    - Select from preset tunings (Guitar, Bass, Ukulele)
+    - Manually enter tuning in the text box (comma-separated notes from low to high)

+    Note: When you select a preset, it will automatically update the display and populate the text box.
+You can then modify the text for custom tunings if needed.

 2. Set the desired fret range (min and max fret positions)
 3. Enter a chord progression separated by commas (e.g., "Dm7,G7,Cmaj7")
 4. Optionally, select a scale to overlay on the fretboard